lu4nm3/nextime/README.md

        ^
 ```

-For the times when this isn't enough, Nextime provides an intricate error system that is used to describe issues that
+For the times when compilation checks aren't enough, Nextime provides an intricate error system that is used to describe
-your cron expression and its sub-expressions may have.
+issues that your cron expression and its sub-expressions may have.

 You can think of `nextime.Error` as a recursive structure consisting of a main message describing the error along with 1
 or more causes of the error.
 Nextime uses the Circe library to print the errors in JSON format for easier inspection.